Skip to main content

 Heather adds that it’s also important that parents and caregivers are “prepared to embrace and support the new level of independence/interdependence their youth brings home with them.”

-For Nick, a client of Holland Bloorview, TIP helped him transition from school life to work life.
+For Nick, a client of Holland Bloorview, TIP and other programs like Project SEARCH Toronto, helped him transition from school life to work life.

 “My teachers and job coaches helped me on my journey of career exploration.
 They taught me the skills I needed to be a good employee,” shares Nick.
 TIP empowered Nick to develop professional relationships and implement daily routines that would help him prepare for a successful day at work.